fcunial/String-Kernel/README.md

 ### Configuration

 Please refer to the [libhugetlbfs documentation](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) for full details.
-Here we just present a quick walkthorugh.
+Here we just present a quick walkthrough.
 In Linux, one can list the page sizes supported by the system with:
 ```
 $ pagesize --all
 4096